Sony Michel Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- In his single career matchup against the Bengals, Michel recorded 89 rushing yards, 68.5 more yards than his over/under in Sunday's game.
+- In his only career matchup against them, Michel finished with 89 rushing yards against the Bengals, 68.5 more than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that contest against the Bengals.
+- Michel did not have a touchdown run in that matchup against the Bengals.

-- Allowing 102.5 rushing yards per game, the Bengals have the fifth-ranked run defense in the NFL.
+- The Bengals have the NFL's fifth-ranked defense against the run, giving up 102.5 yards per game.

-- This season the Bengals have conceded 15 rushing TDs.
+- This season the Bengals have given up 15 rushing TDs.
 They are ranked 14th in the league in that category.

 Recent Performances

-- In last week's matchup with the 49ers, Michel racked up 16 yards on 10 carries.
+- Last week against the 49ers, Michel ran for 16 yards on 10 carries.

-- Over his last three games, Michel has rushed for 78 yards (26.0 per game) on 24 carries.
+- In his last three games, Michel has rushed for 78 yards (26.0 per game) on 24 carries.

 Michel's Los Angeles Teammates